Coastal Waterbird Field Coordinator - Long Pasture Wildlife Sanctuary 2021

 - Coordinate and support Coastal Waterbird Program field crews (approximately 4 crews) of field assistants and volunteers to meet research, wildlife management and education objectives of the program.

-- Serve as Crew Leader for Harwich-Chatham field crew (field assistants and volunteers) to meet research, wildlife management and education objectives of the Coastal Waterbird Program;
+- Serve as Crew Leader for Yarmouth crew, field assistants and volunteers to meet research, wildlife management and education objectives of the Coastal Waterbird Program;

 - Train and supervise field assistants and volunteers in collection and management of biological data on nesting, foraging and migrating species of coastal waterbirds; accomplish the wildlife management objectives of the Coastal Waterbird Program including protocols for predator and vegetation management; train and supervise staff to accomplish education objectives including to land owners and managers, community groups, and the public.